Delivering solutions to the fusion exhaust challenge.

 Effective power exhaust safely manages the intense heat generated during fusion reactions, while particle control ensures that plasma purity is maintained and reactor components are protected from erosion and degradation.
 The PEPC group employs a wide range of skills and technologies to meet these research and design needs, including core technical capabilities such as:

-• Real-time, model-based control methods: Creating robust, time-dependent control strategies using advanced sensors and predictive modeling to ensure stable and efficient plasma core and boundary conditions.
+- Real-time, model-based control methods: Creating robust, time-dependent control strategies using advanced sensors, predictive modeling and machine learning to ensure stable and efficient plasma core and boundary conditions.

 Global collaboration for fusion readiness